 All in all, it’s a really smart move on their part, and something that probably helped keep a lot of newbie investors from making big mistakes.

 The bottom line here is that I love the Acorns investment app, and I think that all of you will too.
 Acorns is great for college students and newbie investors because:

 - If you have a valid .edu email address, then your account is free for 4 years from the date that you sign up.
 This means you have four years to invest and grow your money for free, which is unheard of.

-- After those four years are over, you pay just $1 per month until your account reaches $5,000 in value.
-After that point, you pay .25%, which is quite low for a managed account.
+- After those four years are over, you pay just $1 per month until your account reaches $1 million in value.

 - You don’t need to go through the trouble of building a portfolio from scratch.
 Acorns has 5 fully-diversified portfolios for you to choose from, making it easy to get started and keeping you from getting overwhelmed.

-- You can start investing with as little as $5, meaning you don’t need to have hundreds or thousands of dollars to begin—perfect for college students with tight budgets.
+- You can start investing with as little as $5, meaning you don’t need to have hundreds or thousands of dollars to begin—perfect for college students and other beginner investors with tight budgets.

 - The app offers four ways for you to invest: Round-ups, recurring investments/lump sums, Found Money, and referrals.

 - In addition to investing for everyday goals, with Acorns Later you can begin investing for your retirement.